Prescient FAQs - clinicians

 WHAT IS THE PRESCIENT STUDY ABOUT?

 PRESCIENT will examine a range of potential risk factors for young people at Ultra High Risk (UHR) for psychosis, with the aim of creating tools to better predict outcomes and inform tailored treatment plans.
-We will recruit a large number of participants across Australia, Asia and Europe – and collect a broad range of information about their symptoms, family history and biology.
+We will recruit a large number of participants across Australia, Asia, Europe, and South America – and collect a broad range of information about their symptoms, family history and biology.
 To achieve this, data will be pooled so that it can be used and re-used to help current and future generations.

 WHY IS IT IMPORTANT TO STUDY PEOPLE OVER A LONGER TIMEFRAME?